daniel-nagy/transporter/README.md

 const Root = createRoot(document.getElementById("root"));
 const render = (props) => Root.render(<App {...props} />);

+createModule({
-createModule({ export: { render }, namespace: "CounterApp" });
+  export: { render },
+  namespace: "CounterApp",
+  within: browserContainer(),
+});
 ```

-Notice that provide an inline function to `onClick` that calls `increment` with no arguments.
+Notice that we provide an inline function to `onClick` that calls `increment` with no arguments.
 Otherwise the click event would be passed to `increment` which is not transportable.